vipul-sharma20/slate/README.md

 # slack-standup

-Backend application for Slack based standups.
+An application for Slack based standups.
 This is a Flask server application to handle Slack callbacks, create/submit standups, report to a channel etc.

 Check usage and API further in the README.